 Progression in Reading

 Children in Reception begin to read Book Band books, and develop through these until they are secure with decoding and understanding.
 The teacher regularly assesses the children through Running Records to determine when they are ready for the next band.
-Where children have difficulty progressing, we have a Reading Recovery teacher, and Teaching Assistants who are trained in the FFT intervention, who work on a 1:1 basis with the children, until they have reached age related expectations.
+Where children have difficulty progressing, we have Teaching Assistants who are trained in the FFT and Switch-On interventions, who work on a 1:1 basis with the children, until they have reached age related expectations.

 At Stenson Fields we have a well-stocked Library, which extends to book corners in each classroom.
 We have a computerised Library System, which reflects the real life borrowing in our local libraries.
 The children change their Library books weekly, and are encouraged to choose books which they can read independently, or with an adult.